Giant scops owl: Distribution and habitat

-The giant scops owl is known only from the islands of Dinagat, Siargao and Mindanao in the Philippines.
-Although it has not yet been proven, it has been theorized that giant scops owls also exist on Marinduque, situated off the island of Luzon.
+The giant scops owl is known only from the islands of Dinagat, Siargao and Mindanao.
+It was only discovered through a hunter in 2010 in Samar.
+Although it has not yet been proven, it has been theorized that giant scops owls also exist on Marinduque,.
 Its habitat is primary and secondary forests, mostly at an altitude of under 670 m although it has been seen up to 1300 m.
 It sometimes frequents partially logged forests of Dipterocarpaceae species.